khazanovanastasia/The-Last-Observer/Documentation/Architecture.md

 ## Summary

-The refactored architecture achieves:
+The refactored architecture provides:

-✅ **Separation of Concerns** - Input, Controller, Model, View all isolated
-✅ **Single Responsibility** - Each component has one clear job
-✅ **Dependency Inversion** - UI depends on events, not concrete implementations
+- **Centralized coordination** — `ViewManager` acts as the single coordination point for surveillance modes and shared gameplay state.
+- **Event-driven communication** — UI components react to state changes without direct dependencies on each other.
+- **Clear separation between data and presentation** — camera state is stored in `CameraData`, while UI is responsible only for visualization.
-✅ **Open/Closed** - Can add new view modes without modifying existing code
+- **Extensible view system** — new interfaces and view modes can be integrated without tightly coupling existing UI components.
-✅ **Testability** - Each layer mockable and unit-testable

-This structure scales well for additional features like:
-- Recording/playback system
-- AI detection overlays
-- Multi-player spectator mode
-- VR support

-See [DataFlow.md](DataFlow.md) for detailed event propagation examples.
+- **Maintainable codebase** — reduced coupling makes systems easier to modify, debug, and test independently.

+The current architecture prioritizes clarity and low coupling while remaining lightweight for a project of this scope.
+It provides a solid foundation for future expansion without introducing unnecessary complexity